Safer vehicles

 Buying a safe car

-The safety of vehicles varies considerably, so it’s important to check the safety rating before you buy – the more stars, the better.
+The safety of vehicles varies considerably.
+This is why it is important to check the safety rating before you buy – the more stars, the better.

-Whether you are buying a new, used or even your first car, vehicle safety information will help you make the best decision for your needs.
+Whether you are buying a new, used or your first car, use our vehicle safety information to help you make the best decision for your needs.

 Vehicle safety features have evolved